philipploeschl/synoptic-map-pipeline/readme.md

-This is currently abused as a todo list test
+This is currently abused as a todo list

 # TODO
-- EMPTY TIMESTRING FAILSAFE EVERYWHERE TIMESTINGS ARE USED!
-- prepare working example for scripts
+- prepare working example scripts for DB stress test
 - check what's going on with the key
-- delete PHI_drms.fits before writing new files in phi_drms_interface.py
+- DATA SELECTION:
   - fix CR assignment in the data selection and run until 2030 for gherardo
   - check if the data selection does a correct +360 only for negative crln obs

 ## Keywords
-- date_start, date_end probably obsolete
-- CRLN_OBS now [-180,+180]
+- CRLN_OBS now [-180,+180] -> BUG in header, but pipeline handles both now
-- cr should maybe be handled via the timestring too
-  - process timestring_hmi and check where the majority lands? s

 ## Gherardo